-This program serves as a liaison between other DPH programs, other County departments, outside community-based organizations, and children's health stakeholders working on children's health issues and access to health coverage.
+This program serves as a liaison between other DPH programs, other County departments. outside community-based organizations, and children's health stakeholders working on children's health issues and access to health coverage.
 CHOI staff represents DPH on the Children's Health Initiative (CHI) of Greater Los Angeles, whose mission is to provide universal health coverage for children.
 The CHI Program Integration Workgroup aims to simplify enrollment and retention processes for the various health insurance programs and to pursue high-yield enrollment opportunities for uninsured children.
 The workgroup also focuses on programmatic changes to local health programs and addresses coverage for children who are not eligible for existing programs or are on wait lists for programs.

 CHOI was established in 1997 to provide coordinated outreach to low-income children in order to enroll them in health insurance programs.
 Through this activity, CHOI hopes to reduce the number of uninsured children in Los Angeles County.
 CHOI administers a multi-million dollar outreach and enrollment project and receives funding from First 5 LA.
-DPH matches this funding by receiving Medi-Cal Administrative Activity (MAA) dollars for enrolling clients into Medi-Cal.With this funding, CHOI contracts with 15 communityorganizations, based schools, local governments, and health clinics to provide services.Organizations client encouraged to be holistic in their approach in helping families access low or no cost health coverage programs.
-Once a family is enrolled, the contracted organizations follow-up with them to ensure utilization and retention of Additionally, contracted health benefits. organizations also refer families to other health and social services.
+DPH matches this funding by receiving Medi-Cal Administrative Activity (MAA) dollars for enrolling clients into Medi-Cal.With this funding, CHOI contracts with 15 community-based organizations, schools, local governments, and health clinics to provide direct client services.Organizations are encouraged to be holistic in their approach in helping families access low or no cost health coverage programs.
+Once a family is enrolled, the contracted organizations follow-up with them to ensure utilization and retention of health benefits.
+Additionally, contracted organizations also refer families to other health and social services.
 CHOI sponsors comprehensive training for agency staff and Certified Application Assistors (CAAs) in Los Angeles County on the full range of available coverage programs and best practices.

-CHOI activities during FY 2010-2011 included:
+CHOI activities during FY 2011-2012 included:

-- Participation in CAA Network conferences, which kept CAA's in the county updated on new program information - Participation in the update and maintenance of LACountyHelps.org, a web-based preliminary screening for social service programs, including health coverage agencies and 78% of CHOI's clients retained their coverage 14 months after enrollment.
+- Participation in CAA Network conferences, which kept CAA's in the county updated on new program information - Participation in the update and maintenance of LACountyHelps.org, a web-based preliminary screening for social service programs, including health coverage

+During FY 2011-2012, 29,848 applications were submitted by the contracted agencies and 78% of CHOI's clients retained their coverage 14 months after enrollment.